ZhengPeng7/Crowd_Counting/Multi_column_CNN/Notes_on_Multi_column_CNN.md

 - Tricks in the transfer learning between different dataset:

   ​	If the target domain only contains a few training samples, we may freeze the first several layers in each column.

+- Data augmentation:

+  1. In the training set, we cropped 9 patches from each image at different locations, and each patch is 1/4 size of the original image.
+  2. In part_A of ShanghaiTech dataset, we use the geometry-adaptive kernels to generate the density map because of it high crowd density.
+While in part_B, which has a relatively sparse density, we use the same spread in Gaussian kernel to generate the density maps.